Dandie Dinmont Terrier: History

 In 2006, the Kennel Club recognised the Dandie Dinmont Terrier as one of the rarest dog breeds native to the British Isles, putting it on a new list of Vulnerable Native Breeds.
 The breeds chosen for this list were those who originated in the UK and Ireland, but had less than 300 puppy registrations per year.
 One particularly low period was between July and September 2003, when only 21 puppies were registered, of which 18 were male.
 Overall that year, only 90 puppies were registered in the UK, compared to 9,823 for the West Highland White Terrier.
 Additionally numbers had dropped to low levels in America as well, with the AKC registering only 75 puppies in the same time period.
-Following work since 2006, the Dandie Dinmont registration numbers have improved slightly, with 151 puppies registered with the Kennel Club in 2010, the highest number for any year in the last ten years.
+Following work after 2006, the Dandie Dinmont registration numbers improved slightly, with 151 puppies registered with the Kennel Club in 2010, the highest number for any year in the previous ten years.
 Of other breeds of native terrier, only the Skye, Sealyham, Manchester and Glen of Imaal Terriers have lower registration figures.